keif/keif.github.io/src/data/blog/2025-09-12-headless-youtube-playlist-generator.md

 ---
-title: "Building a Headless YouTube Playlist Generator with OAuth and Quota Management"
+title: Building a Headless YouTube Playlist Generator with OAuth and Quota Management
+author: Keith Baker
-pubDatetime: 2025-09-11T19:32:00Z
+pubDatetime: 2025-09-11T19:32:00.000Z
+modDatetime: 2025-10-09T06:53:52.680Z
+slug: headless-youtube-playlist-generator
+featured: false
+tags:
+    - YouTube
+    - API
+    - Python
+    - CLI
+    - OAuth
+    - Google API
+    - DevTools
+    - Automation
-description: "How I built a CLI tool to create YouTube playlists from my subscriptions, with quota-aware API calls, OAuth caching, and no frontend."
+description: How I built a CLI tool to create YouTube playlists from my subscriptions, with quota-aware API calls, OAuth caching, and no frontend.
-author: "Keith Baker"
-tags: ["YouTube", "API", "Python", "CLI", "OAuth", "Google API", "DevTools", "Automation"]
-slug: "headless-youtube-playlist-generator"
 image: ""
-featured: true
 ---

 > **TL;DR**: I built a CLI tool that creates YouTube playlists from your subscriptions without a frontend.
 It uses OAuth, respects API quota, handles caching and retries, and works great as a cron job.
 [Source code on GitHub](https://github.com/keif/playlist-from-subs).

 As someone subscribed to _too many_ YouTube channels, I wanted a simple way to keep up with new content while I worked—a reliable, personal channel of new(ish) videos from the creators I actually care about.
 YouTube’s feed couldn’t keep up, and manual playlisting was a tedious mess.
 I wanted a better solution.
 So I built one!
 A headless CLI tool that turns my recent subscriptions into an actual playlist, with intelligent caching and quota-aware design.